caroldacfontana/caroldacfontana.github.io/_posts/2025-01-26-oracle-python-api.md

 **7.Now, on your chosen project's directory, try seeing if Oracle Client is working with cx_Oracle lib.**

-#### BIG PS: DON'T FORGET TO RUN VENV LOCALLY, OTHERWISE, NONE OF THE LIBS YOU'VE INSTALLED WILL WORK!!!
+#### BIG PS: DON'T FORGET TO RUN VENV LOCALLY, OTHERWISE, NONE OF THE LIBS YOU'VE INSTALLED WITH VENV WILL WORK!!!

 ```bash
 . venv/bin/activate